How We Ranked These Services (2026)

 Price per serving: $11.99/meal (after intro promo wears off, starts at $6.00 with 50% off first box)

-This is the only meal kit in America with USDA CCOF organic certification.
-Not “we use organic produce sometimes.”
+This is the only meal kit in America with USDA Organic certification across its whole operation, audited through CCOF (one of the USDA-accredited certifiers).
+Not "we use organic produce sometimes."
 Certified.
 Audited.
 The whole operation.
-They’re also 100% carbon offset, which matters if you care about that stuff.
+They're also 100% carbon offset, which matters if you care about that stuff.
 I tested their Mediterranean, Keto, and Gut & Brain Health plans.
-40+ recipes rotating weekly, so you’re not eating the same chicken three ways forever.
-The portions are legit (I’m 6’2″ and actually felt full), and the recipes hit that 25-35 minute sweet spot where you’re cooking but not suffering.
+40+ recipes rotating weekly, so you're not eating the same chicken three ways forever.
+The portions are legit (I'm 6'2" and actually felt full), and the recipes hit that 25-35 minute sweet spot where you're cooking but not suffering.

 Cons: $11.99/meal isn't cheap once promos end | Shipping adds $10.99/box | Keto plan portions smaller than Mediterranean | No Alaska/Hawaii/some Louisiana areas | Owned by HelloFresh (if you care about corporate consolidation)